Introduction

 Talking to a Serial Device

-, you’ll see a call to
+In main, you’ll see a call to

 serial::open